Decron/Whitebox-Code-GPT/README.md

 # Custodial process:
 Each assistant is assigned a custodian to manage its state and field questions.
 They are a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>

-admin: The admin will assess possible candidates and grant ownership to the most qualified candidate.
-The admin is the sole decider of who is the official custodian of a assistant but should seek out the opinions of the community before adding or revoking custodianship.<br>

 custodian: If you are interested in becoming a custodian, open an issue for the language or framework you wish to claim, and begin preparing your assistant.
 In the issue, comment links to chat instances that demonstrate effectiveness of the assistant.
 Once you are granted access, set up the folder for your assistant and create a pull request.<br>

+admin: The admin will assess possible candidates and grant custodianship to the most qualified candidate.
+The admin is the sole decider of who is the official custodian of a assistant but should seek out the opinions of the community before adding or revoking custodianship.<br>

 admin: Once the assistant is complete and a link is provided, the admin will confirm the directory in this file is updated and then merge the pull request.<br>